ethnnnnn/larrygotchi/README.md

 **credit where its due to jay and company for making such awesome code and to me for ruining it**

-# Pwnagotchi
-This is the main source for all forks:
 - RPiZeroW (32bit)
 - RPiZero2W, RPi3, RPi4, RPi5 (64bit)